Watch the hilarious outtakes from 'After Life' season 2

 Later, Tony’s dog Brandy licks Gervais’ head as he attempts to film a scene in bed.
 “I’m gonna have a shower, cheers,” Gervais jokes.

 The video ends with various castmembers struggling to eat a birthday cake in the newspaper office set.
-Once the scene’s finally in the bag, Gervais shouts in the background: “Got It!
+Once the scene’s finally in the can, Gervais shouts in the background: “Got It!
 Well done… fuck me!”

 Earlier this week, it was confirmed by Netflix and Gervais that After Life would be returning for a third season – here’s everything we know so far about series three.